At their best, medical exams for life insurance require a lot of hassle. At their worst, exams can be awkward and even painful.

 - Your Age & Sex: All things being equal, women will pay less than men, and premiums for new coverage increase as you age.

-Insurance providers can use this same simplified issue process to write permanent life insurance policies.
+Like no-exam term, you can also get permanent life insurance by skipping the medical exam.
 Permanent (also known as whole life insurance) policies can cover you indefinitely.
-There’s no expiration date on this coverage.

 But without a medical exam, it’s hard to find more than $50,000 in permanent life coverage, and this just isn’t enough life insurance for many shoppers.